0script/send_email/README.md

 $ pip install -r requirements.txt
 ```

-Create the config.json file with your credentials
+Create the config.json file with your credentials .
+This configuration file is for gmail
+Change port and server for others smtp providers.

 ```json
 {